-On Wednesday, local Tennessee media reported that a hacker broke into a Ring camera installed in the bedroom of three young girls, and spoke through the device's speakers with one of the children.
+On Wednesday, local Tennessee media reported that a hacker broke into a Ring camera installed in the bedroom of three young girls in DeSoto County, Mississippi, and spoke through the device's speakers with one of the children.

 The family said they had the camera for four days, during which time the hacker could have been watching the kids go about their days.

 According to Tennessee local news outlet WMC5, the parents installed the Ring camera in the bedroom of their three young daughters to keep an eye on them.
 Indoor Ring cameras work with a mobile app that allows users to watch what's happening in real-time and use the speaker to talk through the camera.

 “I did a lot of research on these before I got them.
 You know, I really felt like it was safe,” Ashley LeMay, the girls' mother, told WMC5.
 A big part of Ring's marketing strategy revolves around making customers feel like their own homes are unsafe, so that they'll turn to surveillance devices to ease those fears.